 Mastering with Cool Edit Pro/ Adobe Audition

-This is a short guide on how to do mastering using Cool Edit Pro (old name of Adobe Audition).
+This is a short guide on how to do mastering using Cool Edit Pro (now called Adobe Audition).
 Particularly, this is written based on older Adobe Audition 1.5.
-But I do believe that techniques outlined here can also apply to later Adobe Audition versions such as Adobe Audition 3
+But I do believe the techniques outlined here can also be applied to later Adobe Audition versions such as Adobe Audition 3.

-Mastering is a last stage of the audio production process, next to mixing.
+Mastering is the last stage of the audio production process, next to mixing.
 So make sure that before you start mastering, your audio wave must pass the following properties:

 2.)
 No EQ and Compression is still applied.
 It should be completely fresh, the single waveform is still NOT being adjusted with any mastering EQ and compression settings.

 3.)
-The maximum amplitude of the audio wave (Peak amplitude) should not exceed -1dB.
+The maximum peak of the audio wave (Peak amplitude) should not exceed -3dB.
 An allowance is needed for EQ and Compression adjustments in mastering.
 If the wave is already peaking at the loudest level (0dB), then there is no room for EQ and Compression adjustments.

 Step1.
 Trimming of start and ending.
 I give a 0.3 second allowance before the start of the audio wave and 0.6 second allowance at the end of the wave.
 If the wave exceeds 0.3 second from the moment it started playing, cut it.
 Below is the sample screenshot of the trimmed wave at the start (it was exceeding 0.3 seconds before and I cut it to 0.3 seconds standard).